namespace-ee/react-calendar-timeline/README.md

 > date: number

 Date in unix timestamp of this marker.
 This can be used to change how your marker is rendered (or if its rendered at all)

+## TimelineMarkers

+Wrapper for timeline markers that you want rendered.

 ## TodayMarker